brightdigit/getbushel.app/site/support/faq/iOS-development.md

 permalink: false
 ---

-This is currently supported but we are currently researching ways to do this.
+This isn't currently supported but we are currently researching ways to do this.